EVENTS

 NEW PUBLICATION

-The Awakeningby Kate Chopin, illustrated & interpreted by contemporary collage artists
+by Kate Chopin, illustrated & interpreted by contemporary collage artists

 The Awakening focuses on Edna Pontellier, an upper-class New Orleans woman, torn between expectations and desires.
 In the beginning of the novel Edna appears to live in a semi-conscious state, trapped in the mundane aspects of her life.
 As the story evolves, she encounters new people and experiences that create an awakening shift within her.
 Edna begins to view her world differently, and through this lens new relationships emerge while others become strained.
 In the end, Edna realizes that even if she has her own desires she is still trapped by her societal role.